Looking for a high-quality large dog harness to stop pulling? A no pull dog harness is an indispensable tool that almost

 To a degree, the fit of a harness is influenced by the basic design and materials used in its construction, but most rely on adjustable straps to help ensure the best fit possible.

 While some harnesses only include one or two places in which you can adjust the length of the straps, the best harnesses for pulling typically provide four or five places to adjust the fit.

 All walking harnesses will obviously feature a place for you to attach the leash — usually on the top of the harness, between your dog’s shoulder blades or a few inches behind them.

-While this placement works well for many dogs, it encourages others to pull on the leash.
-Accordingly, most of the best dog harnesses (especially those designated as “no-pull” harnesses) also include an attachment point on the front of the harness, which sits in the center of your dog’s chest.
+While this leash attachment placement works well for many dogs, it encourages others to pull on the leash.
+Accordingly, most of the best dog harnesses (especially those designated as “no-pull” harnesses) also include a leash attachment point on the front of the harness, which sits in the center of your dog’s chest.